hungsu/digital_garden/src/site/notes/Slow news movement.md

 - [[Private/The Guardian\|The Guardian]] has a  [Weekly](https://support.theguardian.com/us/subscribe/weekly) print edition for $27.50USD/month
 - [Works in Progress](https://www.worksinprogress.co/) publishes every few months without a strict schedule.
 Free to read for all, but differs from the others in that it is funded by Stripe rather than by readers.
 - [The Pudding](https://pudding.cool/) publishes online once or twice a month with highly interactive stories.
 News is free to all, but paid supporters are given merchandise and access to a private Slack channel.
+- [Knowable Magazine](https://knowablemagazine.org/) is so good it is hard to believe it's free.
+Start with one of their highly researched comics, [Why do thieves keep stealing catalytic converters?](https://knowablemagazine.org/article/society/2021/why-do-thieves-keep-stealing-catalytic-converters-its-elemental).
+Then try one of their collections on [The Working Life](https://knowablemagazine.org/report/special-report-working-life),

 ## Similar, but not slow news